Gastrointestinal stromal tumor

 - uncommon to cause dysphagia or bowel obstruction until very large

-- larger tumors known to ulcerate and cause gastrointestinal hemorrhage 1
+- larger tumors are known to ulcerate and cause gastrointestinal hemorrhage 1

 - may present with non-specific gastrointestinal symptoms (e.g. abdominal pain, nausea, vomiting)